gnknithin/Notes/README.md

 Courses
+1. Udemy : Fundamentals of Operating Systems Created By Hussein Nasser

-1. Deeplearning AI : Building Systems with the ChatGPT API
+2. Deeplearning AI : Building Systems with the ChatGPT API
-2. Deeplearning AI : LangChain for LLM Application Development
+3. Deeplearning AI : LangChain for LLM Application Development